mesonbuild/meson/docs/markdown/Dependencies.md

 ```meson
 urld_dep = dependency('urld', method: 'dub')
 ```
-If the dependency is not resolved using Dub, meson will still try to find it with Pkg-Config.

 Please understand that meson is only able to find existing dependencies.
 You still need to manually fetch and build them with Dub.
 ```